peteroupc/peteroupc.github.io/exporand.md

 For **SampleGeometricBag** with base 2, the bit complexity has two components.

 - One component comes from sampling the number of heads from a fair coin until the first tails, as follows:
-    - Optimal lower bound: Since the binary entropy of the random number is 2, the optimal lower bound is 2 bits.
+    - Optimal lower bound: Since the binary entropy of the random variate is 2, the optimal lower bound is 2 bits.
     - Optimal upper bound: 4 bits.
 - The other component comes from filling the partially-sampled random number's fractional part with random bits.
 The complexity here depends on the number of times **SampleGeometricBag** is called for the same PSRN, call it `n`.
 Then the expected number of bits is the expected number of bit positions filled this way after `n` calls.